ameerahrazali/mlb-analysis/README.md

 # MLB SQL Analysis

-This project presents a structured analysis of Major League Baseball (MLB) data using SQL.
-The analysis is performed on multiple tables containing player, school, and salary information, and is divided into four key areas: school analysis, salary trends, player career progression, and attribute comparisons.
+This project presents a structured analysis of Major League Baseball (MLB) data using SQL and visualized through Tableau dashboards.
+The analysis spans player statistics, school affiliations, and team salary trends, offering multi-perspective insights into the MLB landscape.

 ---

 ## Project Structure

-The SQL script is organized into four main parts:
+The SQL and dashboard components are organized into four key areas:

 | Part | Topic | Key Analyses |
 |------|-------|--------------|